approximateinference/approximateinference.github.io/src/contents/schedule.md

 ## Venue

-AABI 2025 will be hosted at the NTU School of Computer Science and Engineering.
+AABI 2025 will be hosted at the NTU College of Computing and Data Science.

     Lecture Theatre 1
     76 Nanyang Drive